realworldocaml/book/en/02-guided-tour.md

 optional values.
 You can think of an option as a specialized list that can only have zero or one element.

-To get a value out of an option, we use pattern matching, as we did with tuples and lists.
+To examine the contents of an option, we use pattern matching, as we did with tuples and lists.
 Consider the following simple function for printing a log entry given an optional time and a message.
 If no time is provided (_i.e._, if the time is `None`), the current time is computed and used in its place.